Let’s get down to basics

 Psychopaths can be successful, attractive, intelligent, charismatic, and fun to be around (before the mask falls).
 Those positive attributes and qualities are not isolated to normal or non-psychopathic individuals only.

-So the white collar criminal, who scams his clients, and the petty thief can both be psychopaths?
+The white collar criminal, who scams for millions and the petty thief can both be psychopaths?

 Conversely, their less intelligent/ lower SES counterparts typically engage in lower level criminal acts and/ or have less social influence and therefore tend to manipulate a smaller number of individuals at a time.
 For example, they may rob a woman on the street for the $30 in her purse, manipulate a girlfriend into buying him a new car, or try to pull off a credit card scheme while working at a store.